bitrise-io/devcenter/_articles/en/reviews/getting-started-with-react-native-apps-makeover.md

 * Set up [Google Play API access](https://developers.google.com/android-publisher/getting_started)."%}

 1. In your Bitrise **Dashboard**, go to **Code Signing** tab and upload the service account JSON key into the **GENERIC FILE STORAGE**.

+   Make sure that you have uploaded the keystore file to the **ANDROID KEYSTORE FILE** field!
 2. Copy the env key which stores your uploaded file’s url.

    For example: `BITRISEIO_SERVICE_ACCOUNT_JSON_KEY_URL`